-Anyone with small children, pets, or a smoker in the house knows all too well that room deodorizers and air fresheners only mask the smell temporarily and dont solve your real air cleaning needs.
+Anyone with small children, pets, or a smoker in the house knows all too well that room deodorizers and air fresheners only mask the smell temporarily and don't solve your real air cleaning needs.
+You're left buying more and more and more to constantly mask offending odors.
 To gain fresh, clean air, the odors in your home must be neutralized and cleaned completely.
-Odors like strong cooking smells, chemical fumes, and tobacco smoke are particularly dangerous for people suffering from asthma and allergies.
+Odors like strong cooking smells, chemical fumes, and tobacco smoke are particularly dangerous for people with asthma, allergies, COPD, or MCS.
 As the air reaches the lungs, these bothersome odors and fumes trigger allergic and asthmatic reactions.

 When deciding which air purifier will be most effective against household gases, odors and fumes, first consider the amount of air each air purifier can effectively process.
 The CADR, or Clean Air Delivery Rate, is used to measure the overall effectiveness of an air purifier and is tested and certified by the Association of Home Appliance Manufacturers (AHAM).

 As air cycles through the air cleaner, the CADR measures the volume of air actually moving through the system, and the percentage and size of the particles being removed.
 CADR tests for pollutants like tobacco smoke, dust and pollen.
 These tests determine, in cubic feet per minute (CFM), how effective the air cleaner is at removing specific pollutants.